Graduate Secondary Education (Grades 6-12)

-- Provide three letters of recommendation from college or university professors, supervisors, and/or professional colleagues.
+- Provide two letters of recommendation from college or university professors, supervisors, and/or professional colleagues.
 In combination, these letters should attest to the probability of your success in graduate school and as a teacher.

 - Submit a personal statement speaking to your interest in becoming a teacher and how your previous background experiences have guided your decision to pursue a teaching license.

 - Additional entrance exams in desired content area may be required.

 The priority application deadline for the Accelerated Secondary Program is December 1.

 All required application materials should be submitted by the deadline.
 Applications received after the deadline will be reviewed on a case-by-case basis.

 International Students may have additional admission requirements.
 Learn more.

 You may submit up to 12 semester hours of graduate credit for consideration of transfer to Edgewood College for application to a degree program.
 Approval of the respective department is required.
 To be considered for application to a degree program, a course must have been taken within the past five years.
 For more information about transfer credits, please contact your admissions counselor.